rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 root collecting edge labels.
 TTT's prefix transformation makes traversal unnecessary by storing the full access string directly against each state.
 The tree structure is therefore implicit, and the implementation reduces to a plain dict.
-We call the class `StateTable` to reflect what it actually is, while keeping the section title for continuity with the paper.
+We call the class `StateTable` to reflect what it actually is.

 <!--
 ############